diggsweden/sdg-authorization/README.md

 The applications are:

-- ["Förhandsgranskningstjänsten"](forhandsgranskning/README.md) - The preview application to which
+- ["Förhandsgranskningstjänsten"](samples/forhandsgranskning/README.md) - The preview application to which
 the user logs on (using OpenID connect).
 The application later makes calls to different "bevistjänster".
 For this it needs authorization and obtains access tokens from the Authorization Server.

-- ["Bevistjänst"](bevistjanst/README.md) - An example API-service that consumes the access tokens issued by the Authorization Server on request by the "Förhandsgranskningstjänst".
+- ["Bevistjänst"](samples/bevistjanst/README.md) - An example API-service that consumes the access tokens issued by the Authorization Server on request by the "Förhandsgranskningstjänst".

+Sequence diagrams:

+- ["Usecases"](docs/sequence.md) - Sequence diagrams for retrieving an access token from the Authorization Server.